Features of Monopoly: Meaning and Examples

 4. Governmental Monopoly

-Government monopolies are created when the government either owns or controls the major supplier of a product or service, often for reasons of national security, to protect consumers, or to control natural resources.
+Government monopolies are created when the government either owns or controls the primary product or service supplier, often for national security, to protect consumers, or to control natural resources.

-Example: India's Defence Research and Development Organisation (DRDO) operates as a government monopoly in developing defense technologies and weapons systems, which is critical for national security.
+Example: India's Defence Research and Development Organisation (DRDO) operates as a government monopoly in developing defence technologies and weapons systems, which is critical for national security.

 Key Features of Monopoly